Leaky Gut Syndrome: Symptoms, Diagnosis and How to Heal It

 What Causes Leaky Gut?

-While its symptoms can be widespread and varied, so too can its potential causes.
 It's not just one factor that can lead to this condition; a multitude of medical and lifestyle factors play a role.
 From the natural aging process to specific diseases and treatments, here's a comprehensive list of conditions and factors that have been linked to the onset of hyperpermeability:

 Dysbiosis & Aging: As we age, our bodily functions, including those in our gut, can decline and the bacterial composition of our guts also changes.
 The intestinal walls can become weaker, making them more susceptible to permeability issues.